gflohr/Chess-Plisco/README.md

 * [Banksia GUI](https://banksiagui.com/) (Linux, MacOS, and Windows)
 * [Arena](http://www.playwitharena.de/) (Linux, Windows)

+### Syzygy Endgame Tablebases

+When you want to use Syzygy Endgame Tablebases, make sure that they are stored on a fast SSD disk.
+Conventional spinning disks are way too small.

+The DTZ files are optional but improve performance.
+They can be stored on a slower storage medium.
+However, try to make sure that the disk does not go to sleep while playing.
+Waking the disk up can take several seconds and that can cause the engine to lose on time.

 ### Differences to Other UCI Engines

 #### Option `SyzygyPath`